 High Speed One takes rail passengers from Ebbsfleet International to London St Pancras in just 18 minutes.
 With the fast route stretching across the county to include Ashford International (only 38mins from London) and connecting with the Channel Tunnel, commuters can travel to and from London in speed and comfort.

-Heralded as one of the Seven Wonders of the Modern World, the Channel Tunnel links Kent to Continental Europe.
+The Channel Tunnel provides a fast and effective link from Kent to Continental Europe.
 Combine the frequency of Eurostar’s trains, Eurotunnel’s shuttle services and ferry crossings plying the English Channel from Dover, and it’s easy to visit a range of European destinations at short notice.

 Eurotunnel’s car and freight shuttles regularly travel between Folkestone and Calais.
 While Eurostar rail services run to many European cities – including Lille, Brussels and Paris – from the international stations at Ebbsfleet and Ashford.
 This means France and Belgium are less than two hours away.

-The county has nearly 1,500 square miles of glorious countryside and 200 miles of unspoilt coastline to explore, and home to more historic homes and castles than any other county.
+The county has nearly 1,500 square miles of glorious countryside and 350 miles of coastline to explore, and home to more historic homes and castles than any other county.

 Proximity to London and Europe may be good for business, but it’s also good for people as Kent residents enjoy easy travel times for leisure activities and excellent value for money visiting nearby attractions.